About John Edwards

-Long before his service in the political arena, John was widely recognized as one of the best trial lawyers in the country.
-As a plaintiff litigator, he represented clients contesting the actions of corporate and commercial interests, held companies accountable for reckless, unsafe or unsound practices, and gave a voice to those seeking just and fair treatment under the law.
+Long before his service in the political arena, John Edwards was widely recognized as one of the best trial lawyers in the country.
+As a plaintiff’s attorney, he represented clients contesting the actions of corporate and commercial interests, held companies accountable for reckless, unsafe or unsound practices, and gave a voice to those seeking just and fair treatment under the law.

-In 1990, John was the youngest member ever inducted into The Inner Circle of Advocates, a group of the nation’s top 100 trial lawyers.
+In 1990, John Edwards was the youngest member ever inducted into The Inner Circle of Advocates, a group of the nation’s top 100 trial lawyers.
 In 1993, he founded his own firm with David Kirby.
 By the mid-1990s, John’s reputation as a master litigator was firmly established.
-He won a $23 million judgment on behalf of the parents of a baby severely brain damaged by oxygen deprivation during labor, the highest medical malpractice verdict in state history.
+He won a $23 million judgment on behalf of the parents of a baby who suffered severe brain damage by oxygen deprivation during labor, the highest medical malpractice verdict in state history.